-- (a) extensions and changes that need to be investigated by the ECB; - (b) other extensions and changes that are notified to the ECB. - For extensions and changes that need to be investigated by the ECB in accordance with Section 2(1)(a), the final classification is obtained from the ECB as follows: - (a) material extensions and changes that need approval; or - (b) not material extensions and changes. - The final classification depends on the outcome of the ECB's investigation.
-However, the following cases are always classified as material; - (c) extensions to the IMM approach that need to be investigated; - (d) extensions and changes to the IMM approach or changes to the A-CVA approach that reduce the institution's overall RWA by at least 1%; - (e) extensions and changes that based on the outcome of the ECB's internal model investigation - are submitted to the ECB's decision-making bodies with the proposal to reject them.
+- 2. For extensions and changes that need to be investigated by the ECB in accordance with Section 2(1)(a), the final classification is obtained from the ECB as follows: - (a) material extensions and changes that need approval; or - (b) not material extensions and changes.

+The final classification depends on the outcome of the ECB's investigation.
+However, the following cases are always classified as material;

+- (c) extensions to the IMM approach that need to be investigated; - (d) extensions and changes to the IMM approach or changes to the A-CVA approach that reduce the overall institutions RWA by at least 1%; - (e) extensions and changes that based on the outcome of the ECB's internal model investigation - are submitted to the ECB decision-making bodies with the proposal to reject them.